Profess0ro/Badminton_fictipnal_club/README.md

 **#F0FBFF**
 This is the background color of the navigation bars and the content divs.
 It´s not far from the white color (#FFFFFF) but enough difference so that it divides the comment entries from eachoter.<br>
 **#789EA7**
-This color has a honorable mention since it´s only in the logo as a small line.
+This color has a honorable mention since it´s only in the logo as a small line.<br>
 **#FFFFFF**
 This is the background color of the "main content" area and also background color of the uneven comment entries on articles.
 <hr>